aboxshall/Responsible-disclosure-policy/README.md

 </p>

 <p>
-Or if your organization is still deciding whether or not to have a responsible disclosure policy, <a href="https://ab-dev.net/company-responsible-disclosure-policy/">this article</a> could be helpful.
+Or if your organization is still deciding whether or not to have a responsible disclosure policy, <a target="_blank" href="https://ab-dev.net/company-responsible-disclosure-policy/">this article</a> could be helpful.
 </p>